-A statue was added to every episode of the show, because - aside from the number 9 and the two actors - there was nothing else connecting the wildly different stories.
+A statue has been added to every episode of the show, because - aside from the number 9 and the two actors - there is nothing else connecting the wildly different stories.
 Pemberton said: "We just thought it would be nice to have an object that you could hide...
 Just have it there on every set."

 This silver hare ornament was selected to be that common object: